 Are you wondering what we mean?
 In order to further curb the rising levels of pollutants in Indian metropolises, the Central Government has strictly mandated that automakers manufacture vehicles in compliance with Bharat Stage 6 emission norms, as compared to the current Bharat Stage 4 regulations.

-India is a vast country.
-Despite our great cultural heritage, we have at least ten highly populated cities whose pollutant levels are such that make the shift from Bharat Stage 4 to Bharat Stage 6 emission norms imperative.
+What is BS6’s importance?
+Well, India is a vast country.
+We have at least ten highly populated cities whose pollutant levels are such that make the shift from Bharat Stage 4 to Bharat Stage 6 emission norms imperative.
 For instance – The PM2.5 or Particulate Matter 2.5 levels of the country’s capital, Delhi are six times worse than the permissible levels allowed by the WHO.
 No wonder such poisonous volumes of vehicular emissions have started taking a toll on the citizens’ health.

 Moreover, India signed the Paris Climate Agreement in 2016 wherein the country has taken the responsibility to cut down its carbon footprint by a whopping 35 to 55%.
 This step has further compelled the nation to jump directly to BS6 norms from its current BS4.